andredesousa/essential-angular-scaffold/README.md

 ## Debugging

 You can debug the client-side Angular code, adding breakpoints, inspect variables and see the call stack of the client-side Angular application.
-These functionalities are provided natively or based on plugins.
 Another tool is [Angular Augury](https://augury.rangle.io/), made by Rangle.io.
 `Augury` is an extension for debugging and profiling Angular applications inside the Google Chrome and Mozilla Firefox browsers.
 You can use our IDE for debugging unit and end-to-end tests.
 These functionalities are provided natively or based on plugins.
-You can [debug](https://www.protractortest.org/#/debugging) async/await tests in chrome inspector with `debugger` keyword if we run `npm run protractor:debug`.
+You can [debug](https://www.protractortest.org/#/debugging) async/await tests in chrome inspector with `debugger` keyword if you run `npm run protractor:debug`.
 When you are using the debug scripts, you need to open the `chrome://inspect` page.
 The same is valid when you run `npm run test:debug` script.